open-telemetry/oteps/text/0098-metric-instruments-explained.md

 The recommendation is to choose the instrument with the more-appropriate default aggregation.
 If you are observing a queue size across a group of machines and the only thing you want to know is the aggregate queue size, use `SumObserver`.
 If you are observing a queue size across a group of machines and you are interested in knowing the distribution of queue sizes across those machines, use `ValueObserver`.

 Other names considered: `GaugeObserver`, `LastValueObserver`, `DistributionObserver`.

+## Details Q&A

+### Why MinMaxSumCount for `ValueRecorder`, `ValueObserver`?

+There has been a question about the choice of `MinMaxSumCount` for the two non-additive instruments.
+The use of four values in the default aggregation for these instruments means that four values will be exported for these two instrument kinds.
+The choice of Min, Max, Sum, and Count was intended to be an inexpensive default, but there is an even-more-minimal default aggregation we could choose.
+The question was: Should "SumCount" be the default aggregation for these instruments?
+The use of "SumCount" implies the ability to monitor the rate and the average, but not the range of values.

+This proposal continues to specify the use of MinMaxSumCount for these two instruments.
+Our belief is that in cases where performance and cost are concerns, usually the is an additive instruments that can be applied to lower cost.
+In the case of `ValueObserver`, consider using a `SumObserver` or `UpDownSumObserver`.
+In the case of `ValueRecorder`, consider configuring a less expensive view of these instruments than the default.

 ## Open Questions